maximus-brown/maximus-brown.github.io/_posts/2019-04-07-Deborah-Berry-Photography.md

 She started creating high speed liquid art during a local photography club competition between men and women on the subject "water drops".

-After she spent some time researching this type of photography during the contest she decided to give it a try.
+After she spent some time during the contest to research this type of photography she decided to give it a try.

 Here's a picture of her humble beginning of her first set up.